CD3/run-if/README.md

 # `run-if` - conditionally run command if targets don't exist or dependencies have changed.

-This is a simple python script that bascially does what `checkexec` (https://github.com/kurtbuilds/checkexec) does, but it uses a hash of the contents of the dependencies to decide if the command should be run.
+This is a simple python script that basically does what `checkexec` (https://github.com/kurtbuilds/checkexec) does, but it uses a hash of the contents of the dependencies to decide if the command should be run (similar to [doit](https://pydoit.org/)).
 It also supports directories as dependencies and multiple targets.
 As with `checkexec`, it pairs well with `just` (https://github.com/casey/just).
+For me, using `run-it` with `just` is simpler than `doit` and more powerful than using `checkexec` with `just`.

 ```bash
 $ run-if main.cpp == g++ main.cpp -o main == main